 Ashok Som, Professor of Global Strategy at ESSEC Business School and SME on the luxury industry, shares an analysis of the new disruption taking place in the diamond industry: the green diamond.

-By Tom Gamble.
+Green Diamonds, by Tom Gamble.
 Related research: Ashok Som, ‘The Future Challenges and Opportunities in the Diamond Industry: The Impact of man-made diamond in the high jewelry industry.”

 Set in stone